shamilatesoglu/AutoCompute/README.md

 # AutoCompute

-A domain-specific language for automatically calculating deducible outputs from given inputs and constraints.
+A tiny domain-specific language for automatically calculating deducible outputs from given inputs and constraints.

 Given declarations of inputs and output definitions depending on those inputs or other outputs, supplying values for any arbitrary number of inputs will yield the values of outputs that can be inferred.